Details

 Solution type

-This case study is part of a project catalogue produced by ReUseHeat to provide inspiration on how to utilize excess heat from urban sources for heating and cooling purposes.
-The catalogue contains 25 existing or planned projects, of which 12 cases are Danish and 13 are from other European countries.
+This case study is part of a project catalogue produced by ReUseHeat to inspire how to utilize excess heat from urban sources for heating and cooling purposes.
+The catalogue contains 25 existing or planned projects, 12 of which are Danish and 13 from other European countries.

 Description